RyanCampbell152/GuitarHero_VHDL/README.md

 is the ABCs.
 If the player hits the note correctly, the game will increase the score of the player by one.
 This score will be displayed on the 7 segment display while the game is going along, showing your final score at the end. :)

+To get the game running in Quartus, open up the vga_with_hw_test_image.qpf file in quartus and program the fpga using that file, it should autofill the file to upload using the programmer.